Hand of God ball proceeds 'a gift' for referee

 The football from the 1986 match is not the only piece of Maradona memorabilia to be auctioned for big money.

-The famous footballer's shirt worn during the quarter-final sold in May for a massive £7.1 million ($8.1m), which was a new world record for a sporting item.
+The famous footballer's shirt worn during the quarter-final sold in May for £7.1 million, which was a new world record for a sporting item.

 Bin Nasser's shirt from the England-Argentina match, in addition to a signed shirt he later received from Maradona, will also be available at the auction on 16 November in London.